KuroKage-001/Mamatid_MedClinic/client_portal/README.md

 ## Installation Notes

 All file paths have been updated to work from the client_portal directory structure.
 The system maintains backward compatibility with existing database structures and shared utilities.
+All client-specific functionality is now contained within this directory for better organization and security.